(Chapter replaced by Ordinance No. 187174, effective July 31, 2015.)

 B. Restrictions.
 No individual with any direct financial interest in either city utility other than as a rate-paying customer or as an employee of the utility bureaus.

 C. The Mayor shall, in consultation with the Commissioner(s)-in-Charge, appoint three non-voting, ex officio members annually, to engage utility bureau employees in the budget process.
 The ex officio members shall be one represented and two non-represented utility bureau employees, appointed to participate in the process of developing recommendations on the bureaus’ annual budgets.
 The voting and ex officio members shall be evenly distributed between the utility bureaus.
-The term of ex officio members shall end when the bureaus’ proposed budget is approved by City Council.
+The term of ex officio members shall be for 1 year.
 Ex officio members may be re-appointed up to three times.

 A. Board members will be appointed to serve for a term of 3 years.
 The terms of each member shall run from the date of the City Council's confirmation of the member's appointment, or such other date as the Council may establish.